Long paths and cycles in subgraphs of the cube: A Tight Bound

-If $a$ and $b$ both have more than two limbs in $G'$, they guarantee that $G'$ is 2-connected.
-In this case since $|G'|<|G|$ we can apply Theorem \ref{conn} to $G'$.
+If $a$ and $b$ both have more than two limbs in $G'$, $G'$ is $2$-connected.
+Then as $|G'|<|G|$ we can apply Theorem \ref{conn} to $G'$.
 This gives an $a-b$ path in $G'$ of length at least $2^d-1$ unless $G'$ is isomorphic to $Q_d$.
-If $G'$ was isomorphic to $Q_d$ then $J$ and $G'$ would both contain the subcube containing $a$ and $b$, which contains at least four points since $a$ and $b$ are at even Hamming distance.
-But from construction $G'$ and $J$ only share $a$ and $b$, so $G'$ is not isomorphic to $Q_d$ and therefore contains an $a-b$ path of length at least $2^d-1$.
+Now if $G'$ was isomorphic to $Q_d$ then $J$ and $G'$ would both contain the subcube containing $a$ and $b$, which has at least four points since $a$ and $b$ are at even Hamming distance.
+But from construction $G'$ and $J$ only share $a$ and $b$, so $G'$ is not isomorphic to $Q_d$ and therefore contains an $a-b$ path of length at least $2^d-1$, a contradiction.